 - i.
 Network Services Revenues - a.
 Local Voice Service revenues are derived from the provision of local voice services to customers.
-Local voice service revenues should relate to the number of local voice service subscribers and price per subscriber information contained in the Pro Forma Financial Assumptions.
+Local voice service revenues should relate to the number of local voice service subscribers and price per subscriber information contained in the Pro-Forma Financial Assumptions.
 This should include revenue from residential, single-line businesses, multi-line businesses, and optional features. - b.
 Broadband Data Service revenues are derived from the provision of broadband data services to customers.
-Broadband data service revenues should relate to the number of subscribers and price per subscriber information contained in the Pro Forma Financial Assumptions. - c.
+Broadband data service revenues should relate to the number of subscribers and price per subscriber information contained in the Pro-Forma Financial Assumptions. - c.
 Video Service revenues are derived from the provision of video services to customers.
-Video service revenues should relate to the number of video service subscribers and price per subscriber information contained in the Pro Forma Financial Assumptions.
+Video service revenues should relate to the number of video service subscribers and price per subscriber information contained in the Pro-Forma Financial Assumptions.
 This should include set-top box revenue, basic, expanded basic, digital, premium channel packs and video on demand subscribers. - ii.
 Middle Mile Revenues are derived from the provision of services related to a Middle Mile network, including transport and interconnection services.
-Middle Mile revenues should relate to the number of Middle Mile subscribers and price per subscriber information contained in the Pro Forma Financial Assumptions. - iii.
-Network Access Service Revenues are derived from the provision of exchange service to an interexchange carrier beyond the exchange carrier's network.
-These revenues are generated based on the interexchange carrier's minutes of use applied against access tariff rates. - iv.
-Universal Service Fund revenues are funds received by the applicant from the various universal service fund programs. - v.
-Toll Service/Long Distance Voice revenues are derived from the provision of toll/long distance services and should relate the minutes of usage applied against average rates per minute.
+Middle

-- vi.
+- Mile revenues should relate to the number of Middle Mile subscribers and price per subscriber information contained in the Pro-Forma Financial Assumptions. - iii.
+Network Access Service Revenues are derived from the provision of exchange service to an interexchange carrier or to an end user of telecommunications services beyond the exchange carrier's network. - iv.
+Universal Service Fund revenues are funds received by the applicant from the various universal service fund programs, both federal and state. - v.
+Toll Service/Long Distance Voice revenues are derived from the provision of services beyond the basic service area, whether message or flat-rate and including public network switching as well as private. - vi.
 Installation Revenues are derived from the installation of network equipment, typically at the customer's establishment that allows the provision of services.
 Installation revenue should relate to gross subscriber additions and proposed installation fees. - vii.
 Amortized Grant Revenues are recognized from Community Connect or other grants. - viii.
 Other Operating Revenues are all other revenues derived from sources other than those described above. - ix.
 Uncollectible Revenues are the estimated amounts of revenue that you will not be able to collect.